vzakharchenko/forge-sql-orm/README.md

-  generate:model [options]     Generate MikroORM models from the database. migrations:create [options]  Generate an initial migration for the entire database. migrations:update [options]  Generate a migration to update the database schema. help [command]               display help for command
+  generate:model [options]     Generate MikroORM models from the database. migrations:create [options]  Generate an initial migration for the entire database. migrations:update [options]  Generate a migration to update the database schema. patch:mikroorm               Patch MikroORM and Knex dependencies to work properly with Forge help [command]               display help for command
 ```